Royal Hues Beneath the Lens

 “And a certain woman named Lydia, a seller of purple, of the city of Thyatira, which worshipped God, heard us: whose heart the Lord opened.” — Acts 16:14

-Thyatira, located in Asia Minor, was known for textile production and dye guilds.
+Thyatira, located in Asia Minor (modern day Turkey) was known for textile production and dye guilds.
 Lydia’s trade likely connected her to these ancient commercial networks of costly dyed fabrics moving throughout the Roman world.
-Before Scripture says anything about theology, it introduces her through hospitality, trade, beauty, craftsmanship, and color.

 Scarlet and crimson carried their own sacred history.